Surfshark vs ExpressVPN: which VPN is better?

 Netflix and streaming performance

-When it comes to unblocking different streaming sites, the results are pretty impressive for both providers in this comparison.
+When it comes to unblocking different streaming sites, the results are pretty impressive for both providers.

 Surfshark | ExpressVPN | |